 Welcome to the Year 5 page.
 You will find all of the things you should need to know for the year.

-Your teachers in Year 5 are Mr Davies and Mr Cuzner.
-Mrs Taylor is our teaching assistant and supports children with their learning across both classes.
+Your teachers in Year 5 are Mr Cuzner and Mr Griggs.
+Mrs Taylor our teaching assistant and supports children with their learning across both classes.

 Year 5 is a very challenging year and involves the children taking greater responsibility for their own learning.
 Despite this we are very keen to work together as a partnership, with the children, parents, teachers and school all working together to help us 'to be the best that we can be'.